dkalaxdk/P4/README.md

 Example code written in EBAL can be seen in EBAL.Zip

 After compilation, the output code needs to be compiled using an Arduino IDE or compiler.
-The compiled code utilises a library witch can be found in [Reference to Arduino library](https://www.youtube.com/watch?v=dQw4w9WgXcQ). <br>
+The compiled code utilises a library which can be found in [Reference to Arduino library](https://www.youtube.com/watch?v=dQw4w9WgXcQ). <br>
 When installing the library to the Arduino IDE, follow this guide: [Arduino library installation](https://www.arduino.cc/en/guide/libraries).
 When this is done the output code from the compiler can be run as any other Arduino code.